n-elia/MAX30102-MicroPython-driver/README.md

 ### Including this library into your project (**manual way**)

-To directly include the library into a MicroPython project, it's sufficient to copy `max30102/circular_buffer.py` and `max30102/max30102.py` next to your `main.py` file.
+To directly include the library into a MicroPython project, it's sufficient to copy `max30102/circular_buffer.py` and `max30102/max30102.py` next to your `main.py` file, into a `lib` directory.
 Then, import the constructor as follows:

 ```python
 from max30102 import MAX30102
 ```

-To run the example in `./example` folder, copy `max30102/circular_buffer.py` and `max30102/max30102.py` into the `./example` directory.
+To run the example in `./example` folder, copy `max30102/circular_buffer.py` and `max30102/max30102.py` into the `./example/lib` directory.
 Then, upload the `./example` directory content into your microcontroller.
+After the upload, press the reset button of your board are you're good to go.

 ### Setup and configuration